Painful Acl Injuries

 ACL Injury Prevention

 The best way to prevent this injury is by core strengthening and neuromuscular training.
 Neuromuscular training is often done with a professional trainer, which is recognized by the American Medical Association.
-The most qualified trainer belongs to the National Athletic Trainers’ Association (NATA).
+The most qualified trainers belong to the National Athletic Trainers’ Association (NATA).

 ACL Rehab Phase 1 Exercises